evmos/evmos/x/incentives/spec/02_state.md

 ### Incentive

-Instance that organizes distribution conditions for a given smart contract.
+An instance that organizes distribution conditions for a given smart contract.

 ```go
 type Incentive struct {